With the “TEAN – Read the Clock” app, everyone can learn how to read the time on an analog clock at their own pace and in their own individual way.

 Levels 13-16: EXPERT

-The transition to expert level is a bit challenging as eight new positions for the blue minute hand are now added.
+The transition to expert level is often challenging as eight new positions for the blue minute hand are now added.
 Before we only had 0′,15′,30′ and 45′.
 Now we also get 5′, 10′, 20′, 25′, 35′,40′, 50′ and 55′.
-So do not be discouraged when you are a bit confused – you will get there, with training.
+But you will get there, with training.
 Just start with clock dial #1 as usual.
 It shows you all the minutes for the new positions.

 Levels 17-20: SUPER FAST

-On the quiz start page the user can read each time what difficulty and what speed is associated with the selected level.
-Then press “Start Quiz” and the quiz begins.
+On the quiz start page the user can read each time the difficulty and speed associated with the selected level.
+Press “Start Quiz” and the quiz begins.

-Now he has to answer 10 questions.
-For each question, the app indicates a random time on the analog dial and the user must tap the digital clock below which indicates the same time.
+Now you answer 10 questions.
+For each question, the app indicates a random time on the analog dial.
+Can you find the digital clock below which indicates the same time?
+Tap on it!

-A sound confirms when you’ve given the correct answer, and a green box appears at the top.
-If the answer is incorrect (or not given within the available time), the sound is different, the wrong answer(s) are shown in red and the correct answer(s) are shown in green.
-A red box appears at the top.
+You here a first sound for the correct answer and another one for a wrong answer.
+Wrong answer(s) are shown in red and the correct answer(s) are shown in green in the top bar.
 The goal is to answer all questions correctly (all green boxes) before moving on to the next level.
 But the app doesn’t restrict this, you can choose the levels freely.

 Once the level is achieved (10 correct answers), a green check mark appears on the right.